ehubbell/gitty/README.md

 - `playbooks-transfer <repo_url> --directory ~/repos`

 ## Description
-The commands above will install `playbooks-transfer` to your local machine and make the `playbooks-transfer` command globally available.
+The commands above will install `playbooks-transfer` to your local machine and make the `transfer` command globally available.
 You can then download any public Github repository or subdirectory per the quick start instructions.

 ## How it works
-Gitto downloads a copy of the main repository's tarball to your local machine, unzips the file, formats it, and then store the formatted version in your current working directory.
-Alternatively, you can pass in a `--directory` parameter indicating where you want to install the repository.
-As part of the formatting, we automatically remove the `.git` directory and the initial download so you'll start with a clean working repository.
+The `transfer` commands downloads a copy of the main repository's tarball, unzips the file, formats it, and then stores the formatted version in your current working directory.
+Alternatively, you can pass in a `--directory` parameter indicating where you want to install the repository relative to the current directory.
+As part of the formatting, we automatically remove the `.git` directory and the tarball file so you'll start with a clean working repository.

 ## Why we built this